alphagov/forms/design/prototype-version-3/prototype-tested.md

 ## Some things we changed since last time

-- standard pages call to action button text changed from “Create a new page” to “Save changes”
+- references to editing ‘page’ have been changed to ‘question’ for example, “Edit question”
+- added “Form name” to the form overview page so form creator has a way to change it
+- content improvements to hint text for question long/short names
-- standard pages rework of the in page preview (iframe on the right side of the screen) including adding a secondary heading, “Page preview” and adding a “Preview page in a new tab” link above the iframe
+- added secondary heading and made other small changes to the in page preview (iframe on the right on the screen)
+- removed red “Delete” button from edit page if the page has not been saved
+- add delete question journey with confirmation interrupt page
+- set data to pull through to check your answers
+- got prototype ready for civil service live (CSL) 2022
+- improved prototype ready for accessibility testing
+- removed “Start page” from preview journey as we will not be allowing creation or hosting of start pages in our service, it was agreed this would be down on the publishing tools

-For more information, see [v0.0.2 release notes](https://github.com/alphagov/forms-prototypes/releases/tag/v0.0.2).
+For more information, see [v0.0.3 release notes](https://github.com/alphagov/forms-prototypes/releases/tag/v0.0.3).